MAY 2025 READING LIST

 SILENCE BY SHUSAKU ENDO

-A powerful book about two Portuguese Jesuit priests in the 1640s who traveled to distant Japan to help the brutally oppressed Japanese Christians and uncover the truth about their mentor, a famous teacher rumored to have renounced his faith.
+A powerful historical novel about two Portuguese Jesuit priests in the 1640s who traveled to distant Japan to help the brutally oppressed Japanese Christians and uncover the truth about their mentor, a famous teacher rumored to have renounced his faith.
 The entire book portrays the cruel regime of the shogun and his determination to eradicate the Christian faith from the country.
 The story is told through the perspective of Father Rodrigues, who is forced to make an impossible decision after facing severe religious persecution: abandon the people he has come to shepherd or denounce God.

 I read through the book quickly, partly because of Endō's magnificent writing, partly because the punishments were so horrific and cruel that I didn't want to stop reading, and partly to reach the inevitable conclusion: the death or denouncement of Father Rodrigues.
 The back-and-forth of his strengths and failings kept me turning pages, not knowing what would happen until the very end.

 At first, the title didn’t resonate with me because I wondered what silence could mean, and then I read about it repeatedly.
-The idea of silence from God kept recurring.
+The idea of God's silence kept recurring.
 Then, the question shifted to how anyone can call on God and expect Him to respond exactly.
 The challenge of interpreting God’s purpose and the act of prayer—crying out to God—would unfold in different ways.
 The Bible contains many accounts of people crying out to the Lord, and He answers; however, what we often overlook in the complexity of Scripture is the importance of timing and the perspective of hindsight.
 Amid severe struggle and torment, it’s understandable to wonder what God truly means by it all, especially when we forget to consider the free will of cruel men.